The Secret of Raising a Resilient Child

 But what our children really experience is always the interaction between genetics and environment.
 Regardless of your child's genetic make-up, you can give her a foundation of resiliency with her early experiences, such as healthy attachment bonding and positive interactions with adults that help the child develop an unshakable belief that the world is a friendly place that welcomes and assists them.

 Many studies on children who survive adversity despite inadequate parenting have found that these kids had someone -- a teacher, a coach, a grandmother – who believed in them 100% and gave them nurturing and encouragement from which they could springboard.
 The question is, how are these youngsters able to patch together the little bits of love they are resourceful enough to find into enough of a security blanket to keep growing?

-The answer, some researchers suggest, lies in their earliest relationships.
+The answer, most researchers suggest, lies in their earliest relationships.
 Those with enough positive parenting, where they felt loved and valued, are able to use that to build on throughout life, even if their later building materials are scant.
 Every child needs to know that someone is in their corner, rooting for them.
 From that experience they internalize a sense of their own value and potential that cheers them on even when times are rough.
 What's more, it allows them to find and use support from outside, in the form of encouraging adults who help them along their path.

 Sensitive parenting can even modify the way our children's inherited tendencies are expressed.
 One striking study suggested that shy children who receive excellent parenting are able to use their heightened sensitivity to others to become leaders, while shy children who are poorly parented may find that their shyness becomes insecurity which plagues them throughout their lives.
 Genetic make-up may be critical, but only when combined with environment is it destiny.